ga4gh/vrs/docs/source/terms_and_model.rst

 **Examples**

-The following examples all refer to the human BRCA1 gene:
+The following examples all refer to the human APOE gene:

 .. parsed-literal::

    {
-     'gene_id': 'ncbigene:384',
+     'gene_id': 'ncbigene:348',
      'type': 'Gene'
    }